cogini/mix_systemd/README.md

 Modern applications are not supposed to fork, they run in the foreground and rely on the supervisor to manage them as a daemon.
 To do this, set `service_type` to `:simple` or `:exec`.
-Note that in `simple` mode, systemd doesn't actually check if the app started successfully, it just keeps going.
+Note that in `simple` mode, systemd doesn't actually check if the app started successfully, it just continues starting other units.
 If something depends on your app being up, `:exec` may be better.

 Set `service_type` to `:forking`, and this library sets `pid_file` to `#{runtime_directory}/#{app_name}.pid` and sets the `PIDFILE` env var to tell